Danijel-Enoch/lemon-markets-submission/06-roadmap-and-milestones.md

 ## Current Development State

-Lemonloopa is currently operating in live beta on Solana mainnet with core functionality fully implemented and tested.
-The platform successfully handles real user positions with 2x leverage cap, featuring all four core smart contract instructions (Initialize Position, DEX Modify, User Modify, Process PnL).
-The web client built with vanilla JavaScript and Solana web3.js is live and functional, with an active user base testing the platform.
+Lemonloopa is currently operating in live beta on Zircuit with core functionality fully implemented and tested.
+The platform successfully handles real user positions with 2x leverage cap, featuring all four core smart contract functions (Initialize Position, DEX Modify, User Modify, Process PnL).
+The web client built with modern JavaScript and Zircuit-optimized libraries is live and functional, with an active user base testing the platform.
 The oracle system is operational, providing real-time price feeds for position management and liquidations.

 ## Tasks for Successful Launch